cforte7/Random-Event-Analysis/README.md

 ## Data Collection and Structure
   The first step of this experiment is to collect a large number of trials of one type of event in Dota 2.
 Without diving too far into the details of the game, in our experiment we are observing the repeated attack by one player who has a stated 15% chance to deal bonus damage on each attack.
-We then compare the frequency of the attack bonus triggering (event sucess) to a true random event with probability of sucess of 15%.
+We then compare the frequency of the attack bonus triggering (event success) to a true random event with probability of success of 15%.

   The events of the controlled in-game environment can be exported as a [log file](test.txt), automatically generating one entry for each event.
 Below is a sample: